Antioxidants and their protective role against free radicals

 There are many different types of antioxidants, each with unique properties and benefits.
 Some of the most common types of antioxidants include:

-• Vitamin C: Found in citrus fruits, kiwi, and broccoli, vitamin C is a powerful antioxidant that can help to boost the immune system and promote healthy skin.
+• Vitamin C: Found in citrus fruits, kiwi, and broccoli, vitamin C is a powerful antioxidant.
+It can help to boost the immune system.
+It also promotes healthy skin.

-• Vitamin E: Found in nuts, seeds, and leafy greens, vitamin E is a fat-soluble antioxidant that can help to protect cell membranes from damage.
+• Vitamin E: Vitamin E is found in nuts, seeds, and leafy greens.
+It is a fat-soluble antioxidant.
+It can help to protect cell membranes from damage.

 • Carotenoids: It is present in orange and yellow fruits and vegetables.
 Carotenoids are antioxidants that can help to protect the eyes and reduce the risk of certain types of cancer.